LRAgent: Efficient KV Cache Sharing for Multi-LoRA LLM Agents: Background

 Given an input activation tensor for task $i$, $X_i\in\mathbb{R}^{l\times d_{\mathrm{in}}}$, with sequence length $l$, the output $Y_i\in\mathbb{R}^{l\times d_{\mathrm{out}}}$ and the adapter output $\Delta Y_i$ are computed as:

 where $X_iA_i\in\mathbb{R}^{l\times r}$ is the intermediate activation produced by the down-projection.

-\textbf{Multi-LoRA with Shared-$A$}\; Recent works report that task-specific differences in multi-LoRA systems are driven primarily by the up-projection matrices $B_i$, while the down-projection matrices $A_i$ encode highly similar intrinsic information across tasks and datasets~\cite{tian2024hydralora, yang2025mtllora}.
-Building on this observation, sharing a down-projection matrix $A$ can improve accuracy compared to conventional multi-LoRA systems, since $A$ is trained to be more generalizable across tasks.
-For example, HydraLoRA~\cite{tian2024hydralora} introduces a trainable router that produces token-wise mixture weights over multiple up-projections for subtasks within a dataset.
-In our setting, agent roles are predefined and do not require sequence-dependent routing.
-We therefore adopt the shared-$A$ design and simplify the router to a static, sequence-wise assignment.
-This yields the same overall architecture as conventional multi-LoRA, except that the down-projections share weights, and we also find that it improves accuracy.
-Based on this, we design cache-sharing strategies that support both standard multi-LoRA and the shared-$A$ variant, with the latter further leveraging the efficiency benefits of our approach.
+\textbf{Multi-LoRA with Shared-$A$}\; Recent works report that task-specific differences in multi-LoRA systems are primarily driven by the up-projection matrices $B_i$, while the down-projection matrices $A_i$ encode highly similar intrinsic information.
+Hence, sharing a down-projection matrix $A$ can improve accuracy compared to conventional multi-LoRA systems, as $A$ becomes more generalizable across tasks.
+This effect is not limited to specific datasets or subtasks, but is effective across diverse domains and datasets~\cite{tian2024hydralora, yang2025mtllora}.
+We therefore adopt the shared-$A$ design for improved accuracy in our setting, while simplifying it to match the conventional multi-LoRA architecture.
+Specifically, we replace the token-wise LoRA routing used in prior work with a sequence-wise assignment, since agent roles are predefined and do not require token-dependent routing.
+This yields the same overall architecture as conventional multi-LoRA, except that the down-projections share weights.
+We design cache sharing strategies that support both standard multi-LoRA and the shared-$A$ variant, with the latter further leveraging the efficiency benefits of our approach.
 Overall, our method reduces memory usage and latency while preserving each agent's role-specific behavior.